 Both versions of this site are absolutely delightful!
 This book follows a normal family, doing their thing and enjoying time together.
 The family featured in this book just happens to have two moms or two dads.
 The illustrations in this book are absolutely beautiful, and the sweet story shows just how normal it is to have a two-dad or two-mom family.

 People of Pride: Harvey Milk by Little Bee Books

-This book is impressive because it is so simple, but so informative.
+This book is impressive because it is so simple but so informative.
 It tells the story of Harvey Milk, who made history as the first openly gay person elected to office in California.
 This book tells the story of his life and all that he accomplished, and how he worked to make the world a more accepting place for everyone.
 The book does not include the story of Milk’s tragic death, which makes sense for a book for very young children.
-This book is a great start to help little ones learn about LGBTQ world-changers!
+This book is a great start to helping little ones learn about LGBTQ world-changers!